« Have you anything to declare? » — « I love this woman »

 bearing Henricus’ address Sub insigno Atlantis on the Dam where also brother Jodocus II pursued his map trade.
 The historical-geographical text on the back in Latin. – De Leck (Neder Rijn) from below Rhenen, thus not with Emmerich anymore as according to Verbeek, Die Niederrheinansichten Jan de Beyers, 1957, p.
 41) once belonging to the diocese.
 In the north adjoining to Haerlemmer Meer + Zuyder Zee. – Especially in the wide white margin foxed, otherwise fine copy

 of this contemporary map of Utrecht

-very effectively stamped by the whole plenty of surveying knowledge
+very effectively characterized by the whole plenty of surveying knowledge

 where during the Golden Age, returning from Italy, the Caravaggists with Honthorst and Ter-Brugghen at the top ignited Caravaggio’s revolution of light, but also spread his naturalism, and by this furnished the then Utrecht school of Abraham Bloemaert (“When Rubens came to Utrecht [in 1627] he did not miss to visit B., and also Elisabeth, the queen of Bohemia, honored him with her visit”, Thieme-Becker) with a raised dimension, influencing the non-Italianate Bloemaert himself as a Vermeer van Delft just as the genre painting of Frans Hals and the German Joachim von Sandrart, while “The influence … on the young Rembrandt … certainly (is) the most important chapter within the reception of the Caravaggesque art by the Dutch” (Arthur von Schneider, Caravaggio und die Niederländer, 1933, in not updated second edition of 1967, the latter here p.
 67).
 Created into this environment then